 B: Designated visa-free countries

-The K-ETA is required for foreign nationals who intend to enter the Republic of Korea for tourism, visiting relatives, participate in events or meetings, and business purposes other than profitable activities.
+The K-ETA is required for foreign nationals who intend to enter Korea for tourism, visiting relatives, participate in events or meetings, and business purposes other than profitable activities.

-Please note: If you normally need a tourist visa to travel to South Korea, then you won’t need to obtain a K-ETA.
+If you need a tourist visa to travel to South Korea, then you won’t need to obtain a K-ETA.
 You’ll need to apply for a tourist visa from your local Korean embassy.
+The infographic above will help you see if you need a K-ETA or not and what you should do next.

 A: Korean Visa Waiver Countries

-Nationals from countries that concluded a visa waiver agreement with the Republic of Korea will need to obtain the K-ETA.
+Nationals aged between 18 and 65 from countries that concluded a visa waiver agreement with the Republic of Korea will need to obtain the K-ETA.
 This applies to the following countries:

 Asian Visa Waiver Countries